SelecTree: Tree Detail

 Photo Locations: San Diego Zoo - San Diego, CA, Cal Poly State University - San Luis Obispo, CA and Franceschi Park - Santa Barbara, CA

 Its drooping leaves and heavy rounded crown makes for a good shade tree.
 New growth is red.
 Its sour, plum-like fruit is used to make jams, jellies and wine.
+Plenty of planting space should be used in Southern California as it is observed to have invasive roots in the wider Los Angeles region.
+Conflicting information on root damage potential in other regions suggest one should error on the side of caution.

 Native to Southern Africa.